A zit in the ear’s a pain in the rear!

 Your earlobe invaders may be a different flavor of acne.

-They could be papules, whiteheads, blackheads, nodules, or cysts.
-Yikes!
+They could be papules, whiteheads, tiny blackheads, nodules, boils, or cysts.

 Bacteria buildup in your ears can lead to infection.